dfuse-io/docs/content/guides/eosio/tutorials/push-notifications.md

 ## GraphQL query

-- dfuse GraphQL documentation can be found {{< externalLink href="https://docs.dfuse.io/#graphql" title="here">}}
+- dfuse GraphQL documentation can be found {{< external-link href="https://docs.dfuse.io/#graphql" title="here">}}
 - If you are not familiar with GraphQL.
-Take a look at {{< externalLink href="https://graphql.org/learn/" title="Introduction to GraphQL">}}
+Take a look at {{< external-link href="https://graphql.org/learn/" title="Introduction to GraphQL">}}
-- To help you construct your query and access our api documentation you can use {{< externalLink href="https://mainnet.eos.dfuse.io/graphiql/" title="GraphiQL">}} _"A graphical interactive in-browser GraphQL IDE."_ https://mainnet.eos.dfuse.io/graphiql/
+- To help you construct your query and access our api documentation you can use {{< external-link href="https://mainnet.eos.dfuse.io/graphiql/" title="GraphiQL">}} _"A graphical interactive in-browser GraphQL IDE."_ https://mainnet.eos.dfuse.io/graphiql/

 ## Executing a query